Alex has been improvising since 2018 and served on the On the Fly Committee in 2019.

 Kendra served as secretary for the On The Fly committee from 2019 - 2022 and has been teaching on and off for the past four years.

-Kirsty's goal is to help as many people as possible to discover the confidence, fun and creativity of improvisation.
+Kirsty is an improviser, children's entertainer, MC and school Drama teacher who loves to help as many people as possible to discover the confidence, fun and creativity of improvisation.

 For over 10 years, Kirsty has taught improvisation and acting to students aged 4 - 74, and performed everywhere from schools, libraries, and local theatres to Fringe and Comedy Festivals in Adelaide, Melbourne, Sydney and Edinburgh.

 Kirsty learnt improvisation at On the Fly Impro, and quickly became a regular performer, teacher, and producer with On the Fly as well as many other troupes and shows including Alex and the Babes (Haiku For You, She Shanties), Improv Adelaide (Space Quest, Improv Battle Royale), Emma Knights Productions (Tales of Adventure), Scriptease (UnPlotted Potter, Death Comes at the End), and Spoonerise This (Vicarious Cabaret).